apollographql/apollo-kotlin/doc/incubating-plugin.md

 }
 ```

-A service will compile all your graphql files for all variants in your project.
-For a simple JVM project it's usually just one variant but for android projects, you can define different queries for different variants.
+A service will compile all your GraphQL files for all variants in your project.
+For a simple JVM project it's usually just one variant but for Android projects, you can define different queries for different variants.

 ## CompilationUnit